Become great at Ecommerce Content Marketing

 13 Writing for SEO: content briefs

-In this lesson, we will talk about the centerpiece of content production: the "content brief."
-In many ways, it is an amped-up version of a content outline, but one complete with all the details that a freelancer, content writer, or yourself need to complete the piece and achieve its aims.
+In this lesson, we will talk about the centerpiece of content production: the “content brief.”
+In many ways, it is an amped-up version of a content outline, but one complete with all the details that a freelancer, content writer, or yourself need to co

 14 Writing for SEO: content optimization tools